 Back in the dark ages (the dark ages of 6 months ago) I had a flip phone.
 I resisted upgrading to a smart phone because I didn’t want to pay Verizon a high monthly fees for the privilege.
 I waited for prices to go down, but they never did.
 Finally I saw that Verizon was going to start offering a shared family data plan.
 When that plan finally came out, I ran the numbers and found it wasn’t really going to save me any money at all.

 So, I waited some more.
 One day I heard about this new company called Ting.
 Supposedly they did things differently.
 No contracts, all plans offer shared minutes/texts/data, free wifi hotspot, and prices flexed according to actual usage.
-It sounded too good to be true.
+I read many positive Ting reviews, but it all sounded too good to be true.

 I was worried about giving up the good voice coverage I had with Verizon, since Ting runs on the Sprint network.
 Luckily, Ting offers free voice roaming on Verizon if you are outside of the Sprint coverage areas.
 With that worry out of the way I ordered a phone to give Ting a try.